 Rapid Pace of Change

 Information is coming at instructors at an incredibly rapid pace.
 In takes considerable time and effort to modify asynchronous materials to take advantage of new research or findings.
-Synchronous tools allow instructors to discuss recent developments without preparing new materials or adapting existing materials.
+Synchronous tools allow instructors to discuss recent developments without preparing new materials or adapting existing materials in textual form.